nao1215/sqly/website/content/dialects.md

 $ sqly --output-format csv --dialect mysql --sql "SELECT g, v FROM t GROUP BY g" t.csv a,10

-# MySQL and GoogleSQL are 1-based and return '' for position 0.
+# MySQL and PostgreSQL each answer SUBSTR at position 0 their own way now.
+# GoogleSQL is left on SQLite's, because no BigQuery was available to check its
+# rule against and a guessed answer is a divergence nobody can look up.
-$ sqly --output-format csv --dialect mysql --sql "SELECT SUBSTR('abc', 0, 2) AS x" t.csv
+$ sqly --output-format csv --dialect googlesql --sql "SELECT SUBSTR('abc', 0, 2) AS x" t.csv
 a

 # BigQuery spells this 'true'.
 SQLite has no boolean type, so TRUE is already